Acacia siculiformis

 Acacia siculiformis, commonly known as dagger wattle or creek wattle, is a species of flowering plant in the family Fabaceae and is endemic to the south-east of Australia.
 It is a glabrous shrub with rigid, sharply pointed, lance-shaped to linear or narrowly elliptic phyllodes, spherical heads of pale yellow flowers and oblong to narrowly oblong, papery pods.

 Description

 Acacia siculiformis is a glabrous shrub that typically grows to a height of 2–3 m but is sometimes procumbent.
 Its phyllodes are sessile, rigid, sharply pointed, lance-shaped to linear or narrowly elliptic, 10–35 mm long and 1.5–4 mm wide.
 There are stipules about 0.5 mm long at the base of the phyllodes.
-The phyllodes are normally slightly asymmetric and have a prominent mirib.
+The phyllodes are normally slightly asymmetric and have a prominent midrib.
 The flowers are usually borne in a single spherical head in axils on a peduncle up to 13 mm long, each head 4.5–7 mm in diameter with 30 to 40 pale yellow flowers.
 Flowering occurs from August to November and the pods are oblong to narrowly oblong and papery, up to 55 mm long and 4–7 mm wide.
 The seeds are oblong to elliptic, 3.0–3.5 mm long and dark greyish brown to black.